Nekzerd/fivem-console/README.md

 <h1> FiveM - Console </h1>
 <br>
-Here is a script that allows you to manage your server easily!
+Here is a script that allows you to manage your server easily !
 <br>
 <br>
 With this script you can :